-Hello my friends!
-I’m thrilled to be sharing my Nectarine Elderflower Jam recipe with you today.
+Hello, my friends!
+I’m thrilled to be sharing my Nectarine Jam recipe including Elderflower with you today.

 “…jam on a winter’s morning took away the blue devils.
 It was like tasting summer.”

 I know I say it every year, as does everyone else whose world is inextricably tied to the start and end of school, but “Wow, this summer has flown by!”
 The confluence of a high school graduation, a graduation party, a 3 week trip to Europe, and packing and taking my daughter to college made this summer feel like it lasted for all of 1 week!

 Believe me, I’m not complaining, it has all been wonderful and I wouldn’t change a thing.
 The only downsides to this busy-ness were the early demise of my garden and the complete abandonment of my annual preserving of the summer’s bounty.